RainCloudPlots/RainCloudPlots/README.md

 A little note about jupyter notebooks and conda environments.
 If you have installed `nb_conda` as described above, you'll be able to choose the `rainpy` kernel in your jupyter notebook once it's open.
 Don't forget to switch from the default kernel when you open up the notebook.

-You can install the requirements individually, but do note that you must have [seaborn](https://seaborn.pydata.org/) version `0.9.0` or above to run the tutorial.

 From inside the `tutorial_python` direcotry, open up a jupyter notebook server by typing: